 Promotions of this type can represent an affordable way to top up your points balance.
 This is especially so if you have a redemption in mind, but are a few points short.
 Or even if you have no points – buying points for a reward night could be cheaper than the cash price of the room.

 Having said that, it is best if you have a room in mind, rather than buying speculatively.
-This is, however, that these offers are not usually great for buying points speculatively—you will need to have a specific hotel stay in mind to compare buying points vs paying cash.
+This is, these offers are not usually great for buying points speculatively.

 Current Hilton Honors Purchase Points Offer (until 30 September 2020)

 Hilton Honors are running a promotion offering a bonus of 100% when purchasing over 10,000 points.
 This offer may be targetted, so you could have different tiers or bonus offers.

 Under the offer, it means that you will be buying points at 0.5 US Cents per point.
 The current promotion runs through to 30 September.
 You can access the promotion through this link.